 Models available in the late and 1920s and into the late 1930s consisted of the C.2, with a separate microscope, and the identical D.2 but with an integral unit.
 Both C.2 and D.2 could be supplied with a 120 Kg. load cylinder and 1 in. microscope for testing medium and hard steels down to 1 mm thick and soft metals down to 2 mm.
 Alternatively, with a 30 Kg. load cylinder and 1/2" microscope, they could be used to test medium and hard steels down to about 0.5 mm thick or soft metals down to about 1 mm.
 With the addition of a diamond indenter it was claimed that either the C.2 or D.2 would be able to test the hardest of hardened steels.
 With a growing demand from the late 1920s onwards for a tester able to handle very thin specimens, especially those surface-hardened by the Nitrogen process, the makers produced the E.2, a modified 10 kg version with a 1/4" microscope and standard-fit diamond indenter.
 The E.2 was supplied, at first, in several types, to special order, its intended use being with a diamond indenter on both very thin samples and those steel parts with a relatively thin carburised layer of not less than 0.009 to 0.0095 inches thick - or on nitrided surfaces not less than 0.008 to 0.11 inches thick.
 In its ordinary form the E.2 was equipped with the universally adjustable flat-topped table, but the T-slotted base could also be fitted.

-By the early 1930s Firth testers were available with a small microscope projector head, this fitting allowing the operator to work seated and use both eyes to read the scale projected onto a ground glass screen (its brilliance varied by a rheostat).
-As a result fatigue was reduced and accuracy improved.
+By the early 1930s Firth testers were available with a small microscope projector head, this fitting allowing the operator to work seated and use both eyes to read a scale projected onto a ground glass screen - its brilliance varied by a rheostat.
+As a result, fatigue was reduced and accuracy of readings improved.

 By the late 1930s the model range had become the Type F1, a fixed-load version fitted with either a 120 or 30 kg cylinder; the F2, also of fixed load with a 10 kg cylinder and a new model, the G1, a versatile variable-load machine - able to work on a wide variety of materials and hardening depths - that could be adjusted to work between 2 and 40 kg and equipped with a large dial to show the load set.
 The range of applications was as before: the 120 kg version able to be employed on all but thin sections and the 30 kg model for thin sections and steels that had been surface hardened by either case-carburising or nitriding - providing the hardening was a minimum of 0.016" thick.
 It was recommended that the 30 kg model be reserved for testing steels above 550 Brinell using just the diamond indenter, the life of the diamond likely to have been relatively short if used under the very much heavier load of 120 kg.
 The 10 kg Type F2, with its diamond indenter and ability to test very thin materials (or thin layers of hardening on normal components), replaced the original E.2..